 - Once you have all the holes made in your straws, you can move to the assembly of your car frame.

 - Next, use your hot glue gun and glue the toothpicks to the straws.
-I would just glue the inside portion first and let it dry.
+I would glue the inside portion first and let it dry.

 - Once dry, cut the pointed ends off your toothpicks and place a little glue on the outside section of the straw.